browserengineering/book/book/embeds.md

 *Iframes under transforms*: painting an iframe that has a CSS `transform` on it or an ancestor should already work, but event targeting for clicks doesn't work, because `click` doesn't account for that transform.
 Fix this.
-Also check if accessibility handles iframes under transform correctly in all cases.
+Also make sure that accessibility handles iframes under transform correctly in all cases.

 *Iframes added or removed by script*: the `innerHTML` API can cause iframes to be added or removed, but our browser doesn't load or unload them